AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-7-international-bureaus-congresses-etc/frontmatter.md

 276c–4.
 Employment of United States citizens by certain international organizations.

 276c–5.
 Authorization for United States participation in the Coalition for Epidemic Preparedness Innovations.

+276c–6.
+Supporting the employment of United States citizens by international organizations.

 #### SUBCHAPTER I—CANADA-UNITED STATES INTERPARLIAMENTARY GROUP ####